ansible-collections/infra.ai/docs/playbooks.md

 ### Provisioning Playbook: infra.ai.baremetal_provision

-This playbook automates the creation of an ISO image for for provisioning a baremetal host.
+This playbook automates the creation of an ISO image for provisioning a baremetal host.

+After ISO image is built, use it to boot a baremetal host from it.
+The baremetal host will be automatically reinstalled.
+No human interaction is required.
+User is not asked for any confirmation.

+NOTE: if wrong host is booted from ISO, then operation system will be destoryed.

 Before running the playbook:
  - RHAI ISO image needs to be downloaded.